Lumavate-Team/documentation/WIDGETS.rst

 Widgets
 -------

 A widget is a reusable web application component that can consist of one or more pages.
-It can be utilized across multiple Lumavate :ref: 'experiences'.
-For example, “Locator” is a standard widget.
-It provides a location service to its experiences.
+It can be utilized across multiple Lumavate :ref:`experiences <experiences>`.
+For example, Locator is a standard widget.
+It provides a location service to experiences.

 .. _API Endpoints W: